ISS: Research Staff: NAKABAYASHI, Masaki

 Institutional Analysis of Japanese Economy II

-Faculty of Economics, Keio University Economic History of Japan A
+Faculty of Economics, Keio University Economic History of Europe and the United States・Economic History of Japan

 Topics in Economic History of Japan